The december dip is coming – but stop prospecting at your peril

 What is the December Dip?

-Because of this, a lot of businesses choose to pause their sales and marketing activity during December.
-In this blog, we’ll look at why that’s a bad idea, and how you can make the most of the December Dip.
+In this blog, we’ll look at why that idea – although it seems logical – is actually a dangerous course to take, and how you can make the most of the December Dip.

 How can you beat the December Dip?